-A capital good is a good used in the production of other goods or services.
+A capital good is a good used to produce other goods or services.

 In the attached video, Chris owns a small landscaping business.
-He purchases a capital good (the weed eater) to improve his productivity and increase his income.
-Productivity is the output achieved per unit of input over a defined period of time.
-Prior to purchasing the weed eater Chris served ten customers a week.
+He purchases a capital good (the weed eater) to improve his productivity, which increases his income.
+Productivity is the output achieved per unit of input over a defined period.
+Before purchasing the weed eater, Chris served ten customers a week.
 The weed eater saves him 45 minutes per lawn and allows him to accept two more customers.
-The weed eater increases productivity by two lawns per week.
+The weed eater increases productivity by two yards per week.

-Some goods, such as a pick-up truck, can be a consumer good or a capital good.
+Sometimes, a good can be a consumer good or a capital good.
 Its categorization depends on its use.
-If used by a builder to transport material to construct homes, the truck is a capital good.
-When the truck is the household vehicle, it is a consumer good.
+For example, when a builder uses a pick-up truck to transport material to construct homes, the truck is a capital good.
+But when the truck is the household vehicle, it is a consumer good.
 Other examples of goods that could be either capital or consumer goods include personal computers, iPads, ovens, and microwaves.

 Purchasing capital goods can be a major investment for many businesses.
 Some specialized machinery may cost several million dollars.
-The management of these companies must be committed to future growth before committing to such large investments.
-This is why economists use capital spending as a leading economic indicator.
-Such investments can be a large barrier of entry, thereby discouraging other companies to enter an industry.
+The management of these companies must be committed to future growth before making such large investments.
+This commitment is why economists use capital spending as a leading economic indicator.
+Such investments can be a significant barrier to entry because they discourage other companies from entering an industry.

-The recent improvement in robotics technology has replaced workers, causing many companies to carefully consider whether it is more efficient to invest in capital goods or labor.
-For example, Philips Electronics employs one tenth the number of workers at a plant in the Netherlands as it does in a similar plant in China.
+The recent improvement in robotics technology has replaced workers, causing many companies to consider whether investing in capital goods or labor is more efficient.
+For example, Philips Electronics employs one-tenth the number of workers at a plant in the Netherlands as in a similar plant in China.
 Robots have displaced humans by being more efficient.
 After all, robots require neither breaks nor overtime pay, resulting in improved productivity.
 Assume a plant has 100 workers who produce 10,000 items per day.
-Management reduces the labor pool to 10 workers while maintaining production at 10,000 items through the use of robotics.
-This is a tenfold increase in productivity because before the capital investment of robots the plant’s productivity was 100 items per worker (10,000 units divided by 100 workers).
-Productivity increased to 1,000 items per worker after the purchase of robots (10,000 items per day divided by 10 workers).
-Productivity gains in the developed countries will offset the benefits of hiring less expensive workers in the less developed countries.
+Management reduces the labor pool to 10 workers while using robots to maintain production at 10,000 items.
+This improvement is a tenfold increase in productivity because, before the capital investment of robots, the plant’s productivity was 100 items per worker (10,000 units divided by 100 workers).
+Productivity increased to 1,000 items per worker after purchasing robots (10,000 items per day divided by ten workers).
+Productivity gains in developed countries will offset the benefits of hiring less expensive workers in less developed countries.
 Fewer factories in developed countries will close.
-Read the attached article by Jeff Markoff that was published in The New York Times on August 19, 2012 to learn more about the impact of robots in replacing human workers.
+Read the attached article by Jeff Markoff, published in The New York Times on August 19, 2012, to learn more about the impact of robots in replacing human workers.